 Verdict

 Shea butter is a nut butter and because of its natural origin, it is excellent for skin care precisely for your hair.
 Different brands market their shea butter differently in terms of appearance and scent.
-However, not everyone can handle the density and smell when it is applied on the hair for a long time.
+However, not everyone can handle the density and smell when it is applied to the hair for a long time.